Cookie Policy

 Production and Distribution Frame Introduction

-Humans make, share, sell, and trade stuff within our communities and across networks.
-Over time, humans have become increasingly sophisticated in how we produce and distribute the stuff we need.
-But this has caused some problems that we face today.
+Humans make, share, sell, and trade goods within our communities and across networks.
+Over time, humans have improved how we produce and distribute the stuff we need.

 Key Ideas